hsapra/bank_management_system/README.md

 # Bank Management System

 Bank Management System is a platform created for CS 4400.
 It allows seamless communication between the user and the bank_management database.
+It mainly uses Django, Python for backend logic, and HTML for the frontend views.

 ## Set Up